Canberra Raiders: All-Time Greatest XIII

 224 matches (1993-2004), 60 tries.

 Ruben Wiki started his career as a centre and, at just 21, partnered Mal Meninga in the Raiders’ 1994 premiership win.
 Although he moved to the forwards later in his career, I’ve chosen him as a centre to fit some other Canberra greats into the all-time greatest pack.
-Wiki’s outstanding form with Canberra saw him go on to become New Zealand’s most capped Test player – and many consider him one of the Kiwi’s best ever rugby league players.
+Wiki’s outstanding form with Canberra saw him go on to become New Zealand’s most capped Test player – and many consider him one of the Kiwi’s best ever.
 After twelve excellent seasons with the Raiders, he returned to his homeland to finish his career with the Warriors.

 Winger: John Ferguson